Remote Learning at Dedworth Middle School

 - Make daily checks on my Teams class pages to ensure I am accessing all messages from teachers about my learning and any scheduled live sessions.

-- Check Foldr and Teams (for KS3 English from Monday 18th January) for work that has been set and that I am due to submit.
+- Check Foldr and Teams for work that has been set and that I am due to submit.

 - Download and complete work either in a workbook, paper or on a Microsoft application.